Kofi Annan speaks for Dick Durbin and the Democrat Party.

 Yeah.

-Uh well Santorum basically did what Durbin did.
+Well, Santorum basically did what Durbin did.

-Uh Santorum said he meant no offense uh by referring to Hitler while defending the GOP's right to ban judicial filibusters as Senate leaders prepare to s uh start a countdown Friday to a vote on the so-called uh nuclear option, referencing Hitler was meant to dramatize the principle of an argument not to characterize my Democrat colleague, Santorum said.
+Santorum said he meant no offense by referring to Hitler while defending the GOP's right to ban judicial filibusters as Senate leaders prepare to start a countdown Friday to a vote on the so-called nuclear option.

-So uh he clarified and apologized.
+So he clarified and apologized.

 That's exactly right.